Bank Information Production Over the Business Cycle, (with Cooper Howes)

 Access to Capital and the IPO Decision: An Analysis of US Private Firms, (with Andres Almazan, Nathan Swem and Sheridan Titman)

-We analyze firms' IPO decisions using detailed supervisory data on a large sample of US private firms.
-We find that firms with higher ex-ante capital needs are more likely to go public.
-Newly public firms increase their investment relative to their counterparts that remain private.
-These firms tend to finance their new investment with bank debt, maintaining leverage ratios close to their pre-IPO levels.
-After going public, firms borrow from an expanded pool of lenders at improved terms.
-Finally, we find that the within-firm dispersion in banks' private risk assessments drops after the IPO.
-Overall, our evidence is consistent with firms going public to reduce information asymmetries, thereby improving their access to capital.
+We analyze firms' IPO decisions using detailed financial data on US private firms.
+We find that firms with higher external capital needs are more likely to go public.
+Following the IPO, firms increase their investment and use of bank debt, resulting in leverage ratios close to their pre-IPO levels.
+Finally, newly public firms borrow from an expanded pool of lenders at improved terms, with a decrease in the within-firm dispersion in banks' private risk assessments.
+Our evidence is consistent with firms going public to improve their access to capital, which is facilitated by a reduction in asymmetric information.

 Reputational Algorithm Aversion